bennet21/bennet21/README.md

 ### Hello World 🌍

-I am a Climate Physics Master Student at Utrecht University in the Netherlands.
+Now a doctoral researcher at Potsdam Institute for Climate Impact Research (PIK).
+Previously a Climate Physics Master Student at Utrecht University in the Netherlands until 2024.
 Here, I am sharing a selection of the projects I worked on as part of my studies, often collaborating with other fellow students.

 Besides my own repositories, some projects I worked on can be found in the CLPHUU organization which I have pinned.